Where To Buy London Eye Tickets

 London pass – Perhaps the most comprehensive option, you get access to up to 85 attractions in the course of 10 days.

-Taking a guided tour of London is a good way of visiting the city if you have limited time in town, and – depending on which tour you get – it will include tickets to the London Eye as an added bonus.
+Taking a guided tour s a good way of visiting the city if you have limited time in London, and – depending on which tour you get – it will include tickets to the London Eye as an added bonus.
 There are several tours that include this option.

 Here are my top recommendations:

-Full day total London and flight on the London Eye – This is the most expensive option, but it’s also the most comprehensive and the best one if you actually want to visit the places rather than just see them from the outside.
+Full day total London and flight on the London Eye – This is the most expensive tour, but it’s also the most comprehensive and the best one if you actually want to visit the places rather than just see them from the outside.
 Included in the tour is a visit of the Tower of London, the London Eye, and St. Paul’s Cathedral.
-You will also see the Changing of the Guard and go on a cruise along the river.
+You will also see the Changing of the Guard and go on a cruise along the river Thames.

 Top 30 sights walking tour and London Eye ride – This tour lasts around 6 hours and has excellent reviews.
 Depending on the day you are visiting you can also see the changing of the guard.
 This is a cheaper option, and you won’t actually go inside most attractions.